tanqiyou1990/motion-core/README.md

 A custom logger can be passed via the `logger` option and it should implement [bunyan's log levels](https://github.com/trentm/node-bunyan#levels).

 ## Tests
-Currently the test suite is tailored for Docker (including `docker-compose`) due to the multitude of different `motiond` configurations that are required in order to get the test suite passing.
+Currently the test suite is tailored for Docker (including `docker-compose`) due to the multitude of different `vpubd` configurations that are required in order to get the test suite passing.

-To test using a local installation of `node.js` but with dependencies (e.g. `motiond`) running inside Docker:
+To test using a local installation of `node.js` but with dependencies (e.g. `vpubd`) running inside Docker:

 ```sh
 npm run dependencies